Makerfabs/Pico_Primer_Kit/readme.md

 Pico Primer Kit is the development shield of Pi Pico.
 It has ST7735 color screen, 3 LED lights and 3 buttons.
 There are multiple SPI, I2C, UART, GPIO interfaces.
 Kit contains a number of MBEE series modules.
 Such as potentiometer, DHT11, MPU6050, relay and other modules.

+**Now that we have a new kit for Pico W, we have replaced the 8266 module with Mabee CO2.**

+Most routines are compatible, the only differences are those related to WiFi.

 ## Feature